mosayeb-a/Basloq/README.md

   currently these feature implemented in the android platform.

 ## Usage
-The app uses faqvs api. to run this project you need to generate your api key and put it to this variable: const val API_KEY = "" .
+The app uses faqvs api. to run this project you need to generate an api key and put it to this variable: const val API_KEY = "" .

 Favqs : https://favqs.com/api